 Operation, diagnosis and repair of automotive air conditioning and heating systems including climate control systems and related electrical circuits.
-Proper service and maintenance of heating, cooling and refrigeration systems.
-Use of specialty equipment included.
-Prerequisite or concurrent enrollment: AT 100 or 107, and AT 205.
+Includes proper service and maintenance of heating, cooling and refrigeration systems, and use of specialty equipment.
+Prerequisite or concurrent enrollment: AT 100 or 107; AT 121, 133, and 205 and WT 231.